isaacg1/isaacg1.github.io/_posts/2022-09-17-recap-srptk.md

 We prove two major results in our paper: A bound on multiserver SRPT's mean response time, and an asymptotic optimality result which follows from the bound.

+Our bound is proven relative to the mean response time in a single-server SRPT system, which we call SRPT-1 system, which is well understood, and is also a lower bound on the optimal policy.

 Let's start by talking about how we prove the bound.

 To prove this bound, we use a *tagged job* approach.